 Can You use a Leather Conditioner on Nubuck?

 Yes, a leather mist conditioner may be used on Nubuck and should be brushed until dry, using a good quality brush that is clean.
+User discretion is advised before trying any DIY leather conditioner.

 Is Nubuck Genuine Leather?